saurabhdaware/projectman/README.md

 ```
 This will show you available options of text editors.
 You can select from them and get started!

-*Note: This package will only work with atom if you have the binaries inside environment variable (i.e `atom <projectDirectory>` works)*
+*Note: This package will only work if your text editor supports command to open directory (e.g. VSCode has `code`, Sublime has `subl`)*

-*You might have to `sudo` while running add, remove, seteditor command as they need to write settings.json inside global npm directory*

 ---